magento/devdocs/src/cloud/project/new-relic.md

 ## New Relic Logs

-{{site.data.var.ece}} Pro projects include the [New Relic Logs][] service on both Production and Staging environments.
+{{site.data.var.ece}} projects include the [New Relic Logs][] service.
 The service is pre-configured to aggregate all log data from your Staging and Production environments and display it in a centralized log management dashboard.

 The aggregated data includes information from the following logs: